 #4: During this 90-minute class period, the students completed 3 different stations related to recipe preparation.
 At the listening station, they completed four different Edpuzzles for videos about food waste.
 At the reading station, they completed an activity in which they matched pictures from a recipe to the written description of the step shown in the picture.
 (Due to the nature of this activity, I am not able to share the materials here.)
 At the third station, the students chose one of the three videos from the previous day’s lesson, and practiced presenting it orally, using only the pictures they were given.
 After about 20 minutes of practice, they recorded themselves giving the recipe.

 #5: This lesson began with a pre-reading discussion of doggy bags, which was following by an interpretive activity based on an infographic about this topic.
-During the remaining class time, students completed online interactive exercises to review verb conjugations, as their written work had demonstrated many errors on these structures.

 #6: In order to prepare for the interpersonal task on the IPA, the students participated in a Speed-friending activity by interviewing several classmates about their food waste habits and giving suggestions based on their partner’s responses.